ivogeorg/FCND-Motion-Planning/README.md

 The map data does not show any obstacle at the same location and anyway the default flight elevation of 5 meters can avoid it altogether.
 This only affects taking off from and landing anywhere in the footprint of the "galleria".

+It's interesting to point out that since the 2D is for a certain altitude, a clear (white or magenta) region is not necessarily at zero altitude, so the drone might not be able to land there w/o modification of the `local_position_callback` code.

 ## Code Sections

 ### 1. Diagonal Actions